python/cpython/Doc/library/logging.rst

    the root logger, or delegation to the parent when the logger is a non-root logger).
 Note that the root logger is created with level :const:`WARNING`.

-   The term "delegation to the parent" means that if a logger has a level of NOTSET, its chain of ancestor loggers is traversed until either an ancestor with a level other than NOTSET is found, or the root is reached.
+   The term 'delegation to the parent' means that if a logger has a level of NOTSET, its chain of ancestor loggers is traversed until either an ancestor with a level other than NOTSET is found, or the root is reached.